ckirkendall/ClojureGiven/README.md

 In the example code above the preconditions are started with _Given_ statements.
-A top level _Given_ (that applies to the entire defspec block) says that two preconditions exist for a variable t1 & t2 with some dependent varaible of "_x_".
+A top level _Given_ (that applies to the entire defspec block) says that two preconditions exist for a variable t1 & t2 with some dependent variable of "_x_".

 Note that "_x_" are not specified in the top level defspec block, but are given in each of the nested contexts.
 By pushing the